snowtrack/snowtrack-docs/README.md

 npm start
 ```

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.
+After executing the command above you reach the documentation at http://localhost:3000/docs

 ## Build